GrzegorzNawara/meetlab2/README.md

 Under development

-MeetLab is a platform for integrated learning
+MeetLab is a platform for e-learning
 Special thing about it is integrated simulations used for Agile team training

 ## Available Scripts